 Hello viewers, in this tutorial we will learn about GHOST DETECTOR CIRCUIT.

 GHOST DETECTOR CIRCUIT is nothing but a simple circuit which is also known as CHARGE DETECTOR CIRCUIT.
-It is used to detect charge and is composed of transistors, resistors, battery and LED.
+It is used to detect charges and it is composed of transistors, resistors, batteries, and LED.

 - 100K Resistor